openplans/shareabouts-api/doc/README.md

 The Shareabouts REST API requires GeoDjango.
 To install GeoDjango on your platform, see https://docs.djangoproject.com/en/dev/ref/contrib/gis/install/#platform-specific-instructions.

 Create a development database for the Shareabouts data store.
-Typically for PostGIS 1.5 this is done like:

-    createdb -T template_postgis shareabouts_v2

 For PostGIS 2.0:

     createdb shareabouts_v2
     psql -U postgres -d shareabouts_v2
     CREATE EXTENSION postgis;
     \q

+For PostGIS 1.5:

+    createdb -T template_postgis shareabouts_v2

 Copy the file
 `src/project/local_settings.py.template` to `src/project/local_settings.py` and fill in the